Support Following Tragedies

 The Office of the Dean of Students offers a variety of resources, programming, and supports to UO students.
 This office is also able to provide and coordinate support following student deaths or tragedies affecting the campus community.
 Whether you are a student, faculty or staff, or family, if you or a student close to you have experienced such a tragedy, the Dean of Students' office is a good place to start.
 Please call us at 541-346-3216 to discuss how the university can help.

 If you would like to discuss support options or are unsure of how to handle a situation, please call 541-346-3227 to consult with one of our staff members.
-Remember, you can always refer students to the Counseling Center if you recognize they need more assistance than you are able to provide.
+Remember, you can always refer students to Counseling Services if you recognize they need more assistance than you are able to provide.

-Algunos consejos por the American Psychological Association para ayudar manejar reacciones después de tragedias.
+Algunos consejos por la American Psychological Association para ayudar manejar reacciones después de tragedias.
 Estos consejos incluyen cosas como habla de lo sucedido, busca el equilibrio, desconéctate y toma un descanso, respeta tus sentimientos, y más.

 Helping Students Cope with Tragedy in the Classroom